andreasmhallberg/readingnotes/Altoma, 1974. Language Education in Arab Countries and the Role of the Academies.md

 - Academies, Syrian, Egyptian, Iraqi.
 Publishes lists of new terms.
 Too slow, sidelined by individual initiates.
 Unorganized.
 Lack of coordination between academies and between academies and state institutions.
 304

-- Lixace ordered by rood are difficult to use.
+- Lixaca ordered by rood are difficult to use.
 Growing awareness about advantages of alphabetical ordering.
 305

 @language-ideology
 @language-planning